What to learn from a few visible transitions' statistics?: Visible transitions' statistics

 \subsection{Framework}

 We consider continuous-time Markov chains over a finite and discrete state space \(\{1,2,\ldots,N\}\).
 We assume that the state space structure is such that any two states are connected by only one transition, and that the network of states is irreducible.
-Thus we assume that there always exists a non-zero probability path from any to every state and the Perron-Frobenius Theorem ensures the existence of an unique stationary distribution towards which the system will relax.
+Thus we assume that there always exists a non-zero probability path from any to every state.
+The Perron-Frobenius theorem ensures the existence of a unique stationary distribution towards which the system {relaxes and the system's ergodicity, the equivalence between time and ensemble averages}.
 The occupation probability at time \(t\) is expressed as a column vector $\ket{p (t)}=(p_1(t) ,p_2(t) ,\ldots ,p_N(t))^{\mathsf{T}}$ obeying the master equation